cs0320-s25/term-project-jjgm/README.md

 - **Dorm Board**
     - UI persistence tests occasionally fail unpredictably.
 I'm unable to consistently replicate the issue, and my attempted fix produces inconsistent results.
 The situation is particularly confusing because the fix sometimes makes the failing test pass, but also causes the test to fail.
 I'm uncertain how to proceed given this contradictory behavior.
+- **Terms and Conditions**
+   - After editing the design of the app for some reason, when creating a new user the terms and conditions page did not pop up.
+So on sign out the terms being accepted is deleted from local storage.
+This makes the term page show up after every sign in but the user can still keep their username and dorm info they originally put in by just clicking exit.

 # Tests